kalendar/assessments/srl/motivation/mastery_orientation/medium.md

 The distinction bewteen a mastery and performance orientation may seem like a very minor thing, but it is actually quite important.
 For Rick, learning is often fun and interesting, whereas for Janet, it can be anxiety-provoking and overwhelming.

-The SRL survey focused only on **mastery orientation**.
+The SRL assessment focused only on **mastery orientation**.
 Your results suggest that you exhibit **some tendencies** of a mastery orientation.
 This suggests that your enjoyment of learning and your desire to gain knowledge and skills are sometimes part of the reason you want to do your school work-but not always.
 You might find school more enjoyable and interesting if you further develop a mastery-oriented way of thinking.

 To learn more about how to develop and sustain a mastery orientation, click on the **Learn**, **See** and/or **Do** buttons below.

-## Your Survey Responses
+## Your Assessment Responses